ad-freiburg/qac/README.md

 ## Run the API
 All necessary datasets can be found under `/nfs/students/natalie-prange/` when using one of our chair's computer systems.

 Use docker to run the QAC API on port 8181.
-You can build and run the docker container using the following commands:
+You can build the docker container and start the server using the following commands:

     docker build -t qac .
-    docker run -it -p 8181:80 -v /nfs/students/natalie-prange:/extern/data -v /nfs/students/natalie-prange/docker_output:/extern/output qac
+    docker run --rm -it -p 8181:80 -v /nfs/students/natalie-prange:/data qac

-Within the docker container, simply run

-    python3 qac_api.py 80

-to start the API.
-Alternatively, run `make help` to get additional information.

 ## Access the API
 Once you've started the API on server `<host>` with port `<port>` (i.e. 8181 when using above command), you can access the API with